 Tricky product problems are often sticky and chewy like chewing gum: Whatever you do, you can not get rid of them.
-In practice, they survive because conventional problem solving has repeatedly failed, both in product engineering and in production.
+In practice, they survive because the method of trial and error has repeatedly failed, both in product engineering and in production.
 The good, highly significant news: Using Statistical Engineering, tricky product problems can be solved quickly and sustainably.

-The limitations of conventional product problem solving and the associated waste are not always so obvious.
-Augustine, CEO of several aerospace companies, noted that the cost of testing low-cost products is immensely high compared to expensive ones.
+The limitations of trial and error and the associated waste are not always so obvious.
+Augustine, CEO of several aerospace companies, noted that the cost of testing low-cost products is immensely high compared to expensive products.
 Low costs of prototypes seduce to an approach of multiple trials with subsequent errors.
 This is usually a high and concealed waste.

 You can acquire the methodology of Statistical Engineering in four ways.
 For example, I give lectures on Statistical Methods each winter semester at RWTH Aachen University.
 Or you can find them in the reference book Statistical Engineering, available at Amazon.
 Or I advise you in solving specific tricky quality problems.
 Or opt for on-the-job in-house training where selected engineers solve several tricky problems that affect your company’s KPI.